songmaucodai/IDMActivationScript/README.md

 ### Method 2 - Traditional

--   Download the file from [GitHub](https://github.com/WindowsAddict/IDM-Activation-Script/archive/refs/heads/main.zip) or [Bitbucket](https://bitbucket.org/WindowsAddict/idm-activation-script/get/main.zip)
+-   Download the file from [GitHub](https://github.com/songmaucodai/IDMActivationScript/archive/refs/heads/main.zip)
 -   Right-click on the downloaded zip file and extract
 -   In the extracted folder, run the file named `IAS.cmd`
 -   You will see the activation options, and follow onscreen instructions.